humdrum-tools/humdrum-documentation/guide/ch12/index.md

 extract -f '$' brandenburg2.krn
 ```

-(Notice the use of the single quotes to ensure that the shell doesn\'t
+(Notice the use of the single quotes to ensure that the shell doesn't
 misinterpret the dollar sign.)
 Simple arithmetic expressions are also
 permitted; for example \``$-1`\' refers to the right-most field minus
 one, etc. By way of example, the command